SorenKyhl/chess/README.md

     - pawn promotion

 # todo:
-    - make sure pawns don't move out of bounds
+    - make board class for easier access to pieces

 # Design Choices:
     - represent the board as a 2D array